When do applications close?

 When will I find out if my application has been successful?

-The SEMC Business Unit will endeavour to advise applicants by the 31 December 2021 on the outcome of their application.
+The SEMC Business Unit will endeavour to advise applicants by the end of August 2022 on the outcome of their application.

 If I am successful when will I receive the funding?